MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 ### What's an entity?

+Entities are defined, simple expressions that represent groups of items.
+When an entity value is detected in a consumer's utterance, the bot invokes the associated entity, substituting it into the utterance before determining the consumer's intent.

+You can use entities in two places:

+* In the training phrases for intents defined in [Intent Builder](intent-builder-overview.html)
+* In the intent qualifiers for articles defined in [Knowledge Base](knowledge-base-overview.html).

+There are three types of entities:

+* Value Set entities
+* Regular Expression entities
+* Built-in entities

+### Types of entities

+#### Value Set entities

-Entities are keywords that represent a number of synonyms.
-For instance, the entity `sports` could refer to or represent the following group of items: "walking", "jogging", "running", "football" and so on.
-Whenever an entity is referred to, the group that it represents is automatically inserted by the bot.
-So if a user sends the sentence, "I'm interested in running," the bot invokes the entity `sports`.
+Value Set entities are keywords that represent a number of synonyms.
+For instance, the entity `sports` might have the following values in its value set:

-Therefore, when you're creating training phrases for an intent, instead of typing in multiple phrases like so: "I'm interested in walking", "I'm interested in jogging", "I'm interested in running", you can just create one training phrase that looks like the following:
+* walking
+* running
+* football

+Whenever the user's utterance contains one of these values (e.g., "I'm interested in running"), the `sports` entity is detected and invoked by the bot.
+Therefore, when you create training phrases for an intent, instead of defining these...

+* "I'm interested in walking"
+* "I'm interested in jogging"
+* "I'm interested in running"

+...you can create a single training phrase that uses the `sports` entity:

-"I'm interested in `sports`".
+* "I'm interested in `sports`"

-Entities can be used both in the context of intents as well as in a [Knowledge Base](conversation-builder-knowledge-base.html).
-Just like with training phrases for intents, entities can be used in training phrases for Knowledge Base articles.

-Entities are usually one or two words as they represent groups of simple objects.
+Value Set entities are usually one or two words as they represent groups of simple objects.

+#### Regular Expression entities

+A Regular Expression entity works like a Value Set entity when it comes to intent matching, but it doesn't have a value set.
+It has a single expression defined using [Regular Expression](https://www.regexlib.com/) rules.

+Use a Regular Expression entity in situations where the possible values conform to a specific pattern, but the list of values is so long, rendering use of a Value Set entity unfeasible.
+Some example use cases include:

+* Flight numbers
+* Order numbers
+* Dates

-### Built-in entities
+#### Built-in entities

 The platform automatically detects the entities listed below.
 Using the [Assist](conversation-builder-assist.html) tool, you can assign these default entities to user interactions and have the bot populate a [slot](conversation-builder-conversation-builder-variables-slots.html#slots) with the user's input to the question to which the entity was assigned.